 Apart from lyricists, what other aspects of the Indian film industry you think needs documentation and chronicling?

 I’m afraid we haven’t done much.
-There is a paucity of material on the pioneers of Indian cinema be it lyricists or cinematographers or dialogue writers or character actors.
+There is a paucity of material on the pioneers of Indian cinema.
+Be it lyricists or cinematographers or dialogue writers or character actors.
 And not only do we need information, we need information that is easily accessible in the public domain.
 I mean imagine if you are living in Delhi or Kolkata and you have to travel regularly to Pune to access the National Film Archives.
 It is a real struggle.
-We need to create infrastructure that is easily accessible for people interested in documenting the history of Indian cinema.
+We need to create the infrastructure that is easily accessible for people interested in documenting the history of Indian cinema.

 What did you find most intriguing about Sahir Ludhianvi, of all the things that you discovered about him for this book?

-One of the things that struck me the most was Sahir’s ability to step back from the very commercial medium of songwriting and his willingness to articulate his thoughts on matters concerning society.
+One of the things that struck me the most was Sahir’s ability to step back from the very commercial medium of songwriting.
+And his willingness to articulate his thoughts on matters concerning society.
 Even though he found immense success as a lyricist, he wrote poems such as Khoon Phir Khoon Hai on Patrice Lumumba’s assassination in 1961.
 Then he wrote Jashn-E-Ghalib in 1969 on the occasion of Mirza Ghalib’s death centenary where he made a scathing attack on the demise of the Urdu language.
 There are many such examples.
 How many people in the public eye today, would make such political statements?
 In this regard, Sahir was different.

-Was it easier to research the film-based works of Sahir or his earlier works?
+Akshay Manwani was it easier to research the film-based works of Sahir or his earlier works?

 More than researching his film work or his earlier non-film poetry, reconstructing Sahir’s early life was particularly difficult.
 This ties in with my earlier submission that we haven’t done enough to document the lives of our cinematic personalities.
-I had to make quite a few visits to Ludhiana, translate a lot of Urdu literature available on Sahir to trace his early years.
-However, even the books that have been written on Sahir do not contain a lot of factual information such as in what exact year did he go to Lahore for the first time.
+I had to make quite a few visits to Ludhiana.
+Translate a lot of Urdu literature available on Sahir to trace his early years.
+However, even the books that have been written on Sahir do not contain a lot of factual information.
+Such as in what exact year did he go to Lahore for the first time.
 Or when did he publish his first anthology of poems, Talkhiyaan?
 Researching this part was very difficult.